NehilDanis/EtherSense/README.md

 pip install -r requirements.txt
 ```

 Once the virtual environment is created and the requiremenets are installed, run the following on server and client machines.
+You have to start first the server software.

 #### On Server machine